-You know that having a beautiful lawn requires care and attention in the summer.
-But do you know how to properly maintain your lawn in the winter, too?
-Many factors affect the health and strength of your grass during this dormant season, too.
+Everyone knows a beautiful lawn requires care and attention in the summer – mowing, fertilization and watering.
+But do you know how to properly maintain your lawn in the winter?

-The ideal grass height for the winter season is between 2” and 2.5”.
-This keeps the grass short enough to resist the spread of disease, but not so short that it becomes overly stressed by cold temperatures.
+The ideal grass height for winter is between 2 inches and 2.5 inches.
+This keeps grass short enough to resist disease spread, but not so short that it becomes overly stressed by cold temperatures.

 As temperatures decrease and growth slows down, you can gradually reduce the height of your blades when mowing until they reach this optimal length.
-Make sure the last few trims of the fall season are at this short height.
-You can end mowing for the season when the first frost arrives.
+Make sure the last few lawn trims of the fall season are at this short height.

 How to keep grass green in winter

-Once you’ve fine-tuned the proper height to cut your grass for winter, you may wonder whether you should provide your grass food for winter, too.
-After all, the extreme weather conditions winter can bring can take a toll on grass.
-But since lawns go dormant when the freezing cold temperatures arrive, it’s best to do your prep before that happens.
+Once you’ve fine-tuned the proper height to cut your grass for winter, you may wonder whether you should fertilize, too.
+After all, the extreme weather conditions of winter take a toll on your lawn.
+But since your grass goes dormant when the freezing cold temperatures arrive, it’s best to do your prep before that happens.

-Fall is the best time to fertilize grass, because the plant is actively growing its root system, making it a peak growing season.
-To keep grass green and healthy in winter, fertilize it in the fall.
-A little advance treatment will help your lawn maintain its color and vibrancy until growing season begins again in the spring.
+Fertilize your lawn in the fall to keeps things green and healthy.
+A little advance treatment will help your yard maintain its color and vibrancy until growing season begins again in the spring.